 From the Census of 2000: Washburn had 1,004 Housing Units, a population of 2,280 people and a land area of 3.92 square miles [10.2 km²].
 This gives a density of 2.27 people per Housing Unit and 162.9 Housing Units per square mile [62.9 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Washburn and you need to be careful when comparing between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Washburn and you need to be careful when comparing between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Bayfield County ...

 The community of Washburn is located in Bayfield County and is the County Seat for Bayfield County.

 The county had a population of 15,014 people at the 2010 Census.
 With it's population of 2,117 people, Washburn represented 14.1% of the county's total.